 Frequently Asked Questions

-While the above teams will be recruiting athletes, UBC Athletics and Recreation will be recruiting clubs on a two year cycle.
 If you run a highly competitive team on campus and would like to take this next step, please email your inquiries to sport.clubs@ubc.ca.

 While the above teams are only available to UBC Vancouver Students, there are Sport Clubs available at UBC Okanagan.
-Head to their home page for more information - UBC Okanagan Recreational Sport Clubs .
+Head to their home page for more information: UBC Okanagan Recreational Sport Clubs

 If you would like more information on getting involved with UBC Thunderbirds Sport Clubs, either on an existing team or for a new sport, please contact the team directly through their team email or email sport.clubs@ubc.ca for general inquiries.

-The application process for the UBC Thunderbirds Sport Clubs is closed.
+The application process for the UBC Thunderbirds Sport Clubs is currently closed.
 We will be revisiting applications for the 2024/2025 academic year in the Fall of 2023.

 For more information please refer to the TSC Applications - 2019 Information Package.